-Moreover, the Company fosters an inclusive environment for LGBTIQ employees, providing specific support to ensure that all individuals, regardless of sexual orientation or identity, feel respected and valued.
+Moreover, the Company fosters an inclusive environment for LGBTQIA+ employees, providing specific support to ensure that all individuals, regardless of sexual orientation or identity, feel respected and valued.

 Racial and ethnic diversity is another priority, we actively implement strategies to attract, support, and include employees from various racial and ethnic backgrounds.
 This alignment with the diversity of the communities serves to reinforce a multicultural workplace that values different perspectives.
+Given the many languages spoken within the company, we strive to create an environment where communication flows easily and language barriers are minimized.
+Ensuring clear and accessible communication is key to fostering inclusion and enabling all employees to fully participate and feel connected.
 Religious diversity is equally respected, with the Company fostering an atmosphere that accommodates various beliefs.